gauravrana191/popular-reads/README.md

              // Use Real API
          }
       ```
+---

 ## Running Tests

-In Xcode:
+  ### In Xcode:

-Select scheme (e.g., PopularReads) and hit Cmd+U.
+- Select scheme (e.g., PopularReads) and hit Cmd+U.
-The tests will execute—check results in Test Navigator (Cmd+6) or Report Navigator (Cmd+9).
+- The tests will execute—check results in Test Navigator (Cmd+6) or Report Navigator (Cmd+9).

+---

 ## Viewing Code Coverage

-In Xcode:
+  ### In Xcode:

-Open Report Navigator (Cmd+9).
+- Open Report Navigator (Cmd+9).
-Select the latest test report.
+- Select the latest test report.
-Click the Coverage tab to view per-file and per-line coverage
+- Click the Coverage tab to view per-file and per-line coverage
-Sarunw
-Codecov
-.
-Covered lines appear in green, while uncovered ones appear in red with execution counts
+- Green lines = covered by tests
+- Red lines = not covered.
+- Execution counts show how many times a line was hit.